 What Is A Photoshop Brush?

-Every Photoshop version has a default set of brushes but it also gives you the oportunity to load new ones created by other people or to make your own brushes, to save and use them.
+Every Photoshop version has a default set of brushes but it also gives you the oportunity to:

-Ok, now let's make a brush from the beginning to the end using a photo.
+You can make a brush from the scratch in Photoshop, or you can use an image instead.
+For this tutorial I will use a photo to create a simple smoke brush.
 I will start with choosing the stock image.
-The perfect images when you are trying to make a brush out of them, are the ones that have a black or white background, these are the most easy to transform to brushes.
-So following that idea I decided to make a smoke brush.
-I found this smoke image, which I opened it in my Photoshop.
+The perfect images when you are trying to make a brush out of them, are the ones that have either black or white backgrounds, or backgrounds that are easy to remove.
+So I found this smoke stock image and I opened it in my Photoshop.

 Remember black is 100% and white is 0% opacity.
 So if I define the brush as it looks now, our brush will have a solid background and a transparent smoke and we want obviously the opposite.
 So of course we need to invert the colors.
 For that go to Image, Adjustments, Invert or simply press CTRL+I. You can notice little on the white background, areas that are not part of the smoke.
 So we need to make that spots white so that in the brush to be invisible (opacity 0%)